Shigatse Dzong: History

 The imposing Shigatse Dzong was built in the 17th century as a smaller prototype of the Potala in Lhasa, and had turret-like fortifications at the ends and a central Red Palace.
 In the 17th century, the Mongols (by Gusri Khan in 1642) supported the Fifth Dalai Lama and defeated Prince Tsang at Shigatse.
 After this event, the Tashilhunpo Monastery came under the control of the Yellow Hat sect.
 The rivalry between the Sakya and the Gelukpa orders is traced to this event; the Geukpa sect of the Dalai Lama controlled from Central Tibet and the Panchen Lama controlled from Shigatse.

 Shigatse was previously the seat of the kings of Ü-Tsang and the capital of the province of Ü-Tsang or Tsang.
 It was sacked when the Gurkhas invaded Tibet and captured Shigatse in 1791 before a combined Tibetan and Chinese army drove the Gurkhas back as far as the outskirts of Kathmandu.
 The Gurkhas were forced to agree to keep the peace in future, pay tribute every five years, and return what they had looted from Tashilhunpo.

 Shigatse was also the traditional seat of the Panchen Lamas.
 Until the Chinese arrived in the 1950s, the "Tashi" or Panchen Lama wielded temporal power over three small districts, though not over the town of Shigatse itself, which was administered by a dzongpön (general) appointed from Lhasa.

 Destruction and rebuilding of the Dzong

-Left:Shigatse fortress or Samdrubtse Dzong.
-1938: Right:The reconstructed castle (dzong) of Shigatse, 2007.
+Left: Shigatse fortress or Samdrubtse Dzong in 1938: Center: The destroyed castle in 1987: Right:The reconstructed castle (dzong) of Shigatse in 2007.

 During the Chinese Cultural Revolution in Tibet in 1961, the Dzong was demolished "stone by stone".
 This destruction was instigated by the Chinese and resulted in the complete razing of the Dzong, which held an imposing view above the Shigatse town; only a few ramparts were left.

 Between 2005 and 2007, the building was reconstructed, financed by donations from Shanghai.
 The basis of the reconstruction were old photos, yet reconstruction was executed in cement/concrete.
 Since then, the outside has been wainscotted with natural stones.
 The Dzong has become a museum on Tibetan culture.